-Please be in prayer for those at the Horizon Conference this week.
-There are 288 students, 73 leaders and 29 ARP Churches represented.
-Horizon is the High School conference held at Bonclarken Conference Center in Flat Rock, NC.
-Quest, the Middle School conference, was last week with 275 students, 81 adults and 30 churches represented.
+Please be in prayer for those at the Quest Conference this week.
+There are 365 students and leaders from 29 different ARP Churches represented.
+Quest is the Middle School conference run by Christian Education Ministries and held at Bonclarken Conference Center in Flat Rock, NC.
 Pray as the Lord works in the lives of these youth.

 Also, pray for the various Vacation Bible Schools this summer at our ARP Churches.

 Be sure to tag ARP Magazine in your photos through social media. #ARPmagazine

 ONA/ARPC AND FAITH FOR LIVING, INC. PARTNERSHIP FOR THE D. JAMES KENNEDY INSTITUTE FOR REFORMED LEADERSHIP

 [Greenville, SC] – Outreach North America and Faith for Living are pleased to announce the official partnership launch of the D. James Kennedy Institute for Reformed Leadership.

 The D. James Kennedy Institute was founded by Dr. Michael A. Milton in 2013 when the Kennedy family entrusted him with the name of the late pastor and evangelist for ministry to pastors and other church leaders.
 The late pastor’s daughter, Jennifer Kennedy Cassidy, announced the DJK Institute at an event at the Ronald Reagan Ranch in Santa Barbara, California.